ramirezalfredo/capstone-project/README.md

 $ kubectl get all -A
 ```

+## Enabling IAM roles for service accounts on your cluster

+To create an IAM OIDC identity provider for your cluster with the AWS Management Console

+* Retrieve the OIDC issuer URL from the Amazon EKS console description of your cluster or use the following AWS CLI command.
+    ```sh
+    aws eks describe-cluster --name CapstoneEKS --query "cluster.identity.oidc.issuer" --output text
+    ```
+* Open the IAM console at https://console.aws.amazon.com/iam/.
+* In the navigation pane, choose Identity Providers, and then choose Create Provider.
+* For Provider Type, choose Choose a provider type, and then choose OpenID Connect.
+* For Provider URL, paste the OIDC issuer URL for your cluster.
+* For Audience, type `sts.amazonaws.com` and choose Next Step.
+* Verify that the provider information is correct, and then choose Create to create your identity provider.

+Update the Trust Relationship in `AlbIngressControllerRole` and `ExternalDnsRole` with the OIDC issuer value.

 ## Deploy ALB Ingress Controller and external-dns

 Both add-ons can be deployed by using the following script: